Katembri language

-Katembri (Catrimbi [sic], Kariri de Mirandela, Mirandela) was a divergent language of Bahia, northeastern Brazil that appears to be distantly related to Taruma (Kaufman 1990).

-It is known only from about 100 words collected in the early 1960s from João Manoel Domingos, an elderly rememberer with vague memories of the language.
+Katembri (Catrimbi [sic], Kariri de Mirandela, Mirandela) was a divergent language of Bahia, northeastern Brazil.
+It is known only from about 100 words collected in the early 1960s from João Manoel Domingo, an elderly rememberer with vague memories of the language.
+Kaufman (1990) has linked it with the nearly extinct Taruma, although this has not been accepted by other scholars.

 Katembri was spoken at the mission of Saco dos Morcegos, now known as Mirandela, Bahia.

 Other languages with this name

 Xukuru-Kariri is a variety of Xokó, which may be a Kariri language.
 The name Kiriri is shared by Dzubukuá, another Kariri language, and by Xukuru.

 Vocabulary

+Meader (1978)

+Kiriri word list recorded by Wilbur Pickering in 1961 from João Manoel Domingo of Mirandela, Banzaê, Bahia: